TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 Note for a realistic quadcopter, the commanded rotor forces are achieved by translating the commanded rotor forces to commanded rotor spin speeds, and sending those commands to Electronic Speed Controllers (ESCs).
 The mapping from rotor lift to rotor spin speed is given by the following simplified expression,

 $$
-f_i = C_{L} \omega_i^2 \text{, i} \in \{1, 2, 3, 4\}
+f_i = C_{T} \omega_i^2 \text{, i} \in \{1, 2, 3, 4\}
 $$

-Each rotor produces lift $f_i$ along the body $+z_b$ axis (opposing gravity when pitched/rolled to tilt the lift vector), and scales with the rotor spin speed squared that's adjusted by a lift coefficient.
-The reaction torque onto the quadcopter along the vertical Z axis (about $z_b$) is calculated as a sum of the rotor torques, which are functions of the rotor lift and drag forces, where $C_{D}$ is the rotor's coefficient, as shown below,
+where $C_{T}$ is the thrust coefficient.
+Each rotor produces lift $f_i$ along the body $+z_b$ axis (opposing gravity when pitched/rolled to tilt the lift vector), and scales with the rotor spin speed squared that's adjusted by the thrust coefficient.
+The reaction torque onto the quadcopter along the vertical Z axis (about $z_b$) is calculated as a sum of the rotor torques, which is a function of the rotor propeller drag force as shown below,

 $$
 \tau_z = C_{D} (\omega_1^2 - \omega_2^2 + \omega_3^2 - \omega_4^2)
 $$

-The signs of the rotor lift forces are intentional with two rotors spinning clockwise and the other two rotors spinning counter-clockwise, this allows the rotors to spin up without torquing the quadcopter.
+ where $C_{D}$ is the rotor's propeller drag coefficient.
+The signs of the rotor lift forces are intentional with two rotors spinning clockwise and the other two rotors spinning counter-clockwise, this allows the rotors to synchronously spin up without torquing the quadcopter.

 ---